Space Clothing

 • A widely accepted -- regional or interstellar -- perception of the aforementioned actions as unlawful and falling under the definition of piracy.

 One may see an immediate problem with this definition: it is recursive.
 A pirate is first and foremost defined by the fact that the rest of human space sees them as such.
 This is the most crucial aspect of what it means to be a space pirate: perception.
-In regions like Smyrnia-Silesia or Tyra, there is a continuum between organized protection rackets and legitimate proto-states; many self-proclaimed Smyrnian pirates, like the infamous Solovyovan Recyclers, started as the former and ended up as the latter, transforming their racket into a system of trade taxes and organized fleets, often used to protect merchants against the racketeers they used to be.
+In regions like Smyrnia-Silesia or Tyra, there is a continuum between organized protection rackets and legitimate proto-states.
+Many self-proclaimed Smyrnian pirates, like the infamous Solovyovan Recyclers, started as the former and ended up as the latter.
+They transformed their racket into a system of trade taxes and organized fleets, often used to protect merchants against the racketeers they used to be.
 As the regions with rampant piracy also tend to be low-intensity warzones, some outside analysts tend to consider that piracy proper doesn't even exist, classifying all piracy-adjacent endeavours as military actions against civilian trade.
-It is not wholly nonsensical: in anarchic regions there is no such thing as a neutral merchant.
+It is not wholly nonsensical: in anarchic regions, there is no such thing as a neutral merchant.

 Interstellar Nets